Horyus/vort_x/docs/starting_ethvtx.md

 ### Manual

-Let's pretend you have a `SimpleStorage' contract, and you deployed two instances of it.
+Let's pretend you have a `SimpleStorage` contract, and you deployed two instances of it.
 If you wanted to load it you would do this.
 Also you have your friend Geroge's address that you want to keep in the store even between resets.

 Also, let's say that your contracts only exist on a network with network id of 1337.